antmicro/ros2-vision-node-manager/README.md

 `CVNodeManager` defines the following parameters:

 * `scenario` - Defines the testing scenario to be used.
 Possible values are `synthetic`, `real_world_first` and `real_world_last`.
   Default value is `synthetic`.
   More about testing scenarios can be found in the [Testing scenarios](#testing-scenarios) section.
 * `publish_results` - Defines whether the node should publish the input data and results of the testing scenario.
-Possible values are `true` and `false` and defaults to `false`.
+  Possible values are `true` and `false`, default value is `false`.
 * `preserve_output` - Defines whether the node should preserve the output data of the testing scenario.
   Used only for `Real-World` scenarios where it defines behavior of the `CVNodeManager` node when the timeout is reached.
-Possible values are `true` and `false` and defaults to `false` which means that the node will respond empty results when the timeout is reached.
+  Possible values are `true` and `false`.
+  The default value is `false` which means that the node will respond empty results when the timeout is reached.
 * `inference_timeout_ms` - Defines the timeout in milliseconds for the `Real-World` scenarios.
-This parameter is ignored for `Synthetic` scenario and defaults to `1000`.
+  This parameter is ignored for `Synthetic` scenario.
+  The default value is `1000`.

 All parameters can be set via command line arguments or via a launch configuration file.

-Also, communication with the `CVNodeManager` node is done via ROS2 services and action:
+Also, communication with the `CVNodeManager` node is done via ROS 2 services and action:

 * `cvnode_register` - Registers a new `CVNode` for inference testing via `kenning_computer_vision_msgs.srv.ManageCVNode` service.
 * `cvnode_prepare` - Prepares registered `CVNode` for inference testing and utilizes `std_srvs.srv.Trigger` service type.